shenlei515/learngit/readme.md

 <<<<<<< HEAD

-creating a new branch is quick and simple.
+creating new branches is quick and simple.
 =======
 creating a new branch is quick and simple.